MyNuggets666/Nugget_and_Robs_game/README.md

 # Nugget_and_Robs_game
 an Unreal engine project

+next updates:
+#1 removing any old UE4 materials / items and replacing with UE5
+#2 updating menu and adding more indept settings

 To install just download the project and unzip into C:\Users\******\Documents\Unreal Projects than you can open Nuggets_and_Robs_Game.uproject or open Unreal engine 5.1 and load the Nuggets_and_Robs_Game.uproject